abgroen/abgroen/content/home/posts.md

 weight = 30  # Order that this section will appear.

 title = "Blog"
-subtitle = """Four series: day in the life, stop.the.talking!, cause&predict, and know/go/show.
+subtitle = """Four series: cause&predict, day in the life, know/go/show, and stop.talking!.

 Expect raw, unfiltered, and rambling.
 This is a place for me to refine my thinking and writing.
 You are welcome for the ride."""